April 4, 2022

-Check out this collection of articles, and more from InformationWeek on other topics such as IT management, careers, big data, DevOps and cloud.
+Check out this updated collection of articles, and more from InformationWeek on other topics such as IT management, careers, big data, DevOps, and cloud.

 Google's appeal of its GDPR fine over data privacy and transparency just may illuminate the best way forward for enterprise IT.

-New privacy rules are coming.
+New privacy rules will keep coming.
 Is your organization ready?
 Data privacy, once primarily a concern for finance and healthcare, is rapidly becoming a priority for nearly all types of organizations, particularly those that collect personal information for marketing analysis.

 Burned by past abuses, consumers are guarding their data with an iron fist.
 You can win back their confidence and gain the insights that provide targeted services.
 Here’s how.

 There are ways to increase user privacy while still preserving the accuracy of machine learning systems.
 Here are three practical options for CIOs.